NicholasSebastian/Handal-Cargo/README.md

 ## TO DO LIST

-- Customers should have 2 phone numbers, 2 home numbers and a fax number.
 - Printing adjustments:
   - The printing positions.
-  - The font.
-  - Leave out the blank values from getting printed.
   - Text that is too long needs to get truncated.
 - Might need to allow for the Sea Freight and Air Cargo marking fields to be editable.